AluBhorta/UCSPy-Engine/README.md

 ## How To Contribute To UCSPy-Engine?

 UCSPy-Engine is open sourced under the MIT license.
-So feel free to hack, modify or encode your own way or add new algorithms.
+So feel free to hack, modify, or encode your own way or add new algorithms.

 Contributions to UCSPy-Engine are welcome!
 You can make pull requests to the `master` branch.